Karobben/MDNotes/LearnNotes/tulane-biochem-15.md

 ### Understanding ..
 JMJD3 structure

 THe JMJD3 is bound to a H3 pep with a trimetrhylated Lys27
-- The cofactor analog N-oxylayglycine NOG not α-ketoglutarate and nickel not iron are used to prevetn teh reaction The methylated Lys27 side chain insertes deep into the catalytic pocked, close to the cofactor analog and nickel for demethylation reaction.
+- The cofactor analog N-oxylayglycine NOG not α-ketoglutarate and nickel not iron are used to prevent the reaction The methylated Lys27 side chain insertes deep into the catalytic pocked, close to the cofactor analog and nickel for demethylation reaction.

 ### ==Chromatin Writers, Readers and Erases==